HONDA CMX500 REBEL (2020 - on) Review

 Any serious overtakes must also be carefully considered and downshifts a must to whip round obstacles as quickly as possible.
 That said, there’s still ample low-speed acceleration to keep up and stay ahead of the traffic and at motorway pace, it doesn’t feel in anyway strained.

 It’s also good on fuel and despite only having an 11.2-litre capacity, our test revealed a tested 54mpg; meaning a potential range of 133 miles.

 Reliability & build qualityNext up: Value

 Largely the same as the previous model, detailed 2017 Honda Rebel owners’ reviews reveal star ratings all of four and upwards and there is no reason to suggest that this second-generation bike will be any different.

-With a proven engine in the middle, limited electronic gizmos at risk of going wrong and an impressive build quality far outstretching its affordable price tag, the Honda appears to be a sound purchase, with the only real complaints surround light corrosion on select components.
+With a proven engine in the middle, limited electronic gizmos at risk of going wrong and an impressive build quality far outstretching its affordable price tag, the Honda appears to be a sound purchase, with the only real complaints surrounding light corrosion on select components.